 To motivate the idea of role-specific nodes, Hinton introduced the family tree prediction problem:

 You’re given two isomorphic family trees—one in English, one in Italian.
-“Isomorphic” here means the trees share the exact same structure, but the individuals have different names in each language.
+“Isomorphic” here means the trees share the exact same structure, but the individuals have different names in each tree.
 For example, as shown in the figure below, Christopher is married to Penelope, and they have two children: Arthur and Victoria.
 Each tree contains 12 individuals and there are a total of 24 unique names across both trees.

 The goal of the task is to learn a representation of the family tree that enables the network to predict the third item given the first two—for example, given (Margaret, has_father, ?), the model should output Christopher.